awslabs/mxboard/README.md

-# MXBoard: Logging MXNet Data for Visualization in TensorBoard
+# Logging MXNet Data for Visualization in TensorBoard

 ## Overview

-This project (MXBoard) provides Python APIs logging [MXNet](http://mxnet.incubator.apache.org/) data for visualization in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).
+MXNet TensorBoard (MXBoard) provides a set of Python APIs for logging [MXNet](http://mxnet.incubator.apache.org/) data for visualization in [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard).